Aims of the PACT 7-11 Follow-up study

 - What services are families accessing?

 The Pre-school Autism Communication Trial was a randomised controlled trial of a parent-mediated communication intervention for young children with autism.
 It ran between 2006 and 2009.
 Find out more about the trial, its findings and the PACT intervention here: About PACT.
 May 2017 - Winner of 'Outstanding Benefit to Society Through Research' award at The University of Manchester's Making a Difference for Social Responsibility awards for early parent-mediated intervention in autism, and its impact on families of children with autism.
 June 2017 - Another award for PACT!!
 'Outstanding Social Innovation 2017'!
 Latest news!
-PACT therapy training dates in Manchester for 14th/15th September and 26th/27th October.
+PACT therapy training dates in Manchester for January, March, June, September and November, 2018.

 The PACT 7-11 Follow-up study